 The front nine concludes with testing par fours at the 430-yard 8th (doglegging sharply right across water to the green) and the 415-yard 9th (veering left to a pond-protected putting surface).
 On the inward half, the enormous par five 13th and short par four 14th are starkly contrasting back-to-back holes, with the 444-yard 18th providing a sold finish to the round.

 Carter Plantation Golf Club features three distinct landscapes including magnificent live oaks, cypress wetlands and a tall pines and hardwood forest.
 There are subtle rolling fairways throughout this lowland layout but beware, water comes into play on eleven holes.
 For the most part, the greens are crested with swales around them and the bunkering is rugged-faced with deep soft sand.
 David Tom’s style is like an Arnold Palmer design.
 You’ll soon discover that if you are not playing from the right tee blocks you will be hitting your second shots out of bunkers all day long.
 A great course and as must play.

-Dave Finn is our Canadian Correspondent.
-To read more about golf in Louisiana visit his website:
+To read more about golf in Louisiana visit Dave Finn's website: